TinnoTienno/Ft_IRC/README.md

 - Private messaging
 - Basic IRC commands (JOIN, PART, PRIVMSG, etc.)
 - Multi-client support
+- **Bot**: A file transfer bot that can list and send files, refresh the file list, and kick users for banned words.

 ## Installation
 To install and run `ft_irc`, follow these steps: